Preface and Acknowledgments

 Nelson-Atkins curatorial colleagues deserve our thanks for their research and support, including Rima Girnius, former associate curator; Blythe Sobol and Maggie Keenan, Starr collection catalogue research assistants; and Ian Kennedy, the former Louis L. and Adelaide C. Ward Curator of European Arts, who ideated the French paintings catalogue.
 Where would we be without the invaluable administrative support of former European Art department assistants Tiffany Hamblin, Karin Jones, and Emily Leck?
 We are also grateful for the superior advice, networks, and archival research of our provenance specialist, MacKenzie Mallon.

-Extra thanks to the IT team at the Nelson-Atkins, especially Doug Allen, former chief information officer, for his vision and networking skills as the digital catalogue took off; Jack Hope, former specialist in application and web systems, who also became a specialist in Quire; James Schwartz, former web application developer, for his tech-savviness and problem solving; Shelly Xiong, software developer, for her analytical thinking and adaptability; Bryan DeWitt, director of information services, and Nicholas Davis, former head of information technology, for advice as we planned, implemented, and hired contractors for Quire.
+Extra thanks to the IT team at the Nelson-Atkins, especially Doug Allen, former chief information officer, for his vision and networking skills as the digital catalogue took off; Jack Hope, former specialist in application and web systems, who also became a specialist in Quire; James Schwartz, former web application developer, for his tech-savviness and problem solving; Metie Edessa, Rachel Rolon, and Shelly Xiong, software developers, for their analytical thinking and adaptability; Bryan DeWitt, director of information services, and Nicholas Davis, former head of information technology, for advice as we planned, implemented, and hired contractors for Quire.

 We are grateful for the many contributions from the knowledgeable conservation staff: Kate Garland, senior object conservator; Joe Rogers, conservation associate; Stephanie Spence, objects fellow; Saori Lewis, associate photography conservator; Gene Cooper, conservation department coordinator; R. Bruce North, museum volunteer; Scott Heffley, former senior paintings conservator; and Elisabeth Batchelor, former head of conservation.